Quick Answer

 Key Documentation for Anxiety DTC Claims

-- Psychiatric assessment from a psychiatrist or registered psychologist, ideally including formal diagnostic criteria (DSM-5)
+- Psychiatric assessment from a psychiatrist or registered psychologist, ideally including formal diagnostic criteria such as DSM-5.

-- Treatment history showing medications tried (SSRIs, SNRIs, benzodiazepines), CBT or exposure therapy attempts, and outcomes
+- Treatment history showing medications tried, such as SSRIs, SNRIs, or benzodiazepines, plus CBT or exposure therapy attempts and outcomes.

-- Specific functional impact: can the person work, leave home, manage finances, attend appointments, maintain relationships?
+- Specific functional impact: whether the person can work, leave home, manage finances, attend appointments, or maintain relationships.

 - Hospitalisation records, ER visits for panic attacks, or crisis intervention history